Raj Koothrappali: Family

-Raj regularly communicates with his parents, Dr. V. M. and Mrs. Koothrappali back in India via webcam.
-Raj is the only one of the guys whose father has been revealed on the show until the ninth season, as Sheldon's father is deceased, Howard's father abandoned him when he was eleven, and Leonard's father didn't make an appearance until season 9, where he appeared when Leonard was again marrying Penny.
-When they become meddling or judgmental, he "brings his parents" into Leonard and Sheldon's apartment via his laptop.
-In the season 2 finale, Mrs. Koothrappali and Mrs. Wolowitz have an argument because the latter does not believe that there is not a single Outback Steakhouse restaurant in India.
+In the show, Raj regularly communicates with his parents, Dr. V. M. and Mrs. Koothrappali back in India via webcam.

 A running gag in the series is Raj portraying himself as having come from humble origins and growing up in poverty in India, only for his friends to remind him that his father is a gynaecologist, drives a Bentley (which he protests was a "lease"), and had servants (although he protests on one occasion that there were only four servants, and that two of them were children).
 In the episode "The Wiggly Finger Catalyst", Sheldon reveals that Raj's family is wealthier than he lets on.
 He observes that they are "Richie Rich rich", which he explains is "halfway between Bruce Wayne and Scrooge McDuck".

 Raj's cousin Sanjay (or, as he says his friends know him, "Dave from AT&T Customer Service") works in a call centre and is mentioned in a number of episodes.
 In one episode, Raj tries to avoid returning to India for his cousin's wedding, as Raj's parents have arranged a date for him.

 Raj has three brothers and two sisters.
 Raj's sister Priya has a one-night stand with Leonard in Season 4.
 This leads to a brief argument between Leonard, Raj and Howard for breaking the "pinky swear" that Leonard and Howard made about never trying to make a move on her.
 Later in the series, Priya and Leonard start a relationship against Raj's wishes, which is awkward as she is living with Raj at the time.
 In the Season 4 finale, Raj had to move temporarily into Sheldon's apartment after overhearing Leonard using Star Trek references as sexual metaphors to his sister.
 In the Season 11 episode 23 "The Sibling Realignment", He mentions his brother Adoot to Sheldon and Leonard.
 Adoot was always mean to him, when they were children, he left the front door open causing Raj's pet mongoose to run away.

 Also, in the season 3 episode "The Precious Fragmentation", Raj tries to negotiate the possession of the One Ring with the help of his cousin Venkatesh Koothrappali, who is an attorney (but agrees with Raj that he is useless in that role).

 In the season 7 episode "The Table Polarization", Raj talks about naming his first child Dileep after his grandfather.